typesense/typesense-website/docs-site/content/guide/personalization.md

 2. **User-group level personalization** - where results are ranked uniquely for each _group_ of users, depending on that group's aggregated characteristics (subscription plan they're on, user role, high LTV customers, etc) and/or past behaviors common to users in that group.

 Typesense currently does not have an out-of-the-box personalization feature.
-However, User-Group level personalization can be implemented with Typesense with some effort.
-User-level personalization is unfortunately hard to do with Typesense at the moment.

-The rest of this article will discuss how to implement User-Group level personalization with Typesense.

-### User-Group Level Personalization
+However, it can be implemented on top of Typesense's [popularity-based ranking](./ranking-and-relevance.md#ranking-based-on-relevance-and-popularity) feature or <RouterLink :to="`/${$site.themeConfig.typesenseLatestVersion}/api/vector-search.html`">Vector Search</RouterLink> feature.

+## A simple approach

+Let's first see how we can implement **user-group level personalization** using a simple popularity-based ranking mechanism.

 Let's use an example of a hardware tools e-commerce store, where users can pay to join one of three paid subscription plans:
 1. Hobbyist plan